oemof/oemof-solph/docs/usage.rst

    :alt: variable_chp_plot.svg
    :align: center

-For now, :py:class:`~oemof.solph.components.extraction_turbine_chp.ExtractionTurbineCHP` instances must have one input and two output flows.
+For now, :py:class:`~oemof.solph.components._extraction_turbine_chp.ExtractionTurbineCHP` instances must have one input and two output flows.
 The class allows the definition of a different efficiency for every time step that can be passed as a series of parameters that are fixed before the optimisation.
 In contrast to the